 My husband thought it was hilarious when I began digging a hole in the ground.

 Underground Fire Bunker Design

 I wanted the fire bunker to be deep enough to receive protection from the surrounding earth and also deep enough to allow my tall husband to stand within if he needs to stretch his legs.

 I designed an extra deep point so that carbon dioxide, which is heavier than oxygenated air we breathe, could fall to the bottom well below the level at which I was creating built-in seating.

-It also needed to hold a plastic garbage bin in the bottom that I could fill with water so we could wet woollen blankets or other items we might need to protect ourselves from smoke in the event my fire bunker was less effective against keeping smoke out than I hoped.
+It also needed to hold a plastic garbage bin in the bottom that I could fill with water so we could wet woolen blankets or other items we might need to protect ourselves from smoke in the event my fire bunker was less effective at keeping smoke out than I hoped.